mojolicious/minion/README.md

 app->start;
 ```

-  Just start a background worker process in addition to your web server.
+  Just start one or more background worker processes in addition to your web
+  server.

     $ ./myapp.pl minion worker